72squared/redpipe/docs/keyspaces.rst

 Often you want to store data in Hashes that maps to a particular data type.
 For example, a boolean flag, an integer, or a float.
 Redis stores all the values as byte strings and doesn't interpret.
+In the Keyspace, we default to treating all fields as unicode that is stored in redis as utf-8 binary strings.
-We can set up explicit mappings for these data types in `redpipe.Hash`.
+If you need something different, you can set up explicit mappings for other data types in `redpipe.Hash`.
 This is not required but it makes life easier.

 .. code:: python